Marissa Surmenkow, Global Director Of Elite Model Look

 Do you have any interesting hobbies or side-hustles outside work?

-Since a child I studied dance; so in my down time I love to take advantage of all the incredible class NYC as to offer, as well as spending time with friends and family and anytime I can sneak in a little beach get-away, I am a happy girl!
+Since a child I studied dance; so in my down time I love to take advantage of all the incredible class NYC has to offer, as well as spending time with friends and family.
+Anytime I can sneak in a little beach get-away, I am a happy girl!

-What is your advice to anyone applying to EML Superstar in 2019?
+What is your advice to anyone applying to Elite Model Look this year?